6 Metabase Alternatives You Don’t Need A Data Team To Use

 - Proprietary Power BI DAX language which can make it tricky to debug.

 - Analytics work with clean data only, meaning you need to spend time cleaning up the data before loading it.

 - Geared towards Windows users, not Mac, though there are some workarounds.

 Microsoft Office users can access a free plan with limited features and no direct customer support.
 Paid plans include per-user or per-capacity options.

 Larger enterprises who work with Microsoft operating systems and have the engineering resources to set up and troubleshoot queries in a non-SQL language.

-A Salesforce-owned business intelligence platform that allows all team members to generate data analytics to increase productivity and effectiveness.
+Tableau is a Salesforce-owned business intelligence platform that allows all team members to generate data analytics to increase productivity and effectiveness.